 Highlights of the Concert

-Learn more about the stories featured on the 2018 National Memorial Day Concert.
+Graham Greene shares SGT Bill Rider's story on the 2018 National Memorial Day Concert.

-The 2018 concert will share the story of Korean War veterans Joe Annello and Hiroshi “Hershey” Miyamura – dear friends now for 68 years – who helped each other survive deadly combat during the Korean War, endured the unimaginable as POWs and became American heroes.
-To mark the 70th anniversary of the Women’s Armed Services Integration Act, the concert will also pay tribute to the contributions of women in our military throughout history, including the story of Silver Star recipient Leigh Ann Hester, the 1st woman to receive the Silver Star for combat.
-In recognition of the 50th anniversary of the Battle of Khe Sanh, the show will feature the story of Bill Rider, who was part of the Marine battalion known as “The Walking Dead.”
+The 2018 concert shared the story of Korean War veterans Joe Annello and Hiroshi “Hershey” Miyamura – dear friends now for 68 years – who helped each other survive deadly combat during the Korean War, endured the unimaginable as POWs and became American heroes.
+To mark the 70th anniversary of the Women’s Armed Services Integration Act, the concert also paid tribute to the contributions of women in our military throughout history, including the story of Silver Star recipient Leigh Ann Hester, the 1st woman to receive the Silver Star for combat.
+In recognition of the 50th anniversary of the Battle of Khe Sanh, the show featured the story of Bill Rider, who was part of the Marine battalion known as “The Walking Dead.”
 As a part of the healing process, Bill found a way to pay it forward by dedicating his life to helping generations of service men and women who have experienced the trauma of war.

-Also participating in the event are the U.S. Joint Chiefs of Staff with The U.S. Army Herald Trumpets, The U.S. Army Chorus and Army Voices, The Soldiers' Chorus of the U.S. Army Field Band, The U.S. Navy Band Sea Chanters, The U.S. Air Force Singing Sergeants, The Armed Forces Color Guard and Service Color Teams provided by the Military District of Washington, D.C.
+Also participating in the event were the U.S. Joint Chiefs of Staff with The U.S. Army Herald Trumpets, The U.S. Army Chorus and Army Voices, The Soldiers' Chorus of the U.S. Army Field Band, The U.S. Navy Band Sea Chanters, The U.S. Air Force Singing Sergeants, The Armed Forces Color Guard and Service Color Teams provided by the Military District of Washington, D.C.